galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 The same Zenodo record accompanied the study **Geometry-informed multimodal fusion network for enhancing high-density spatial transcriptomics from histology images** {% cite Shi2025HisHRST %}.
 That study introduced **HisHRST**, a deep-learning approach combining histological image features and spatial-coordinate information to predict gene-expression profiles at locations that were not experimentally measured.
 The breast cancer section was one of several public datasets used to assess high-density expression prediction and preservation of spatial expression patterns.

 This Galaxy tutorial is complementary to, rather than a reproduction of, HisHRST.
-It starts from the experimentally measured Visium count matrix and generates:
+It starts from a vendor-filtered Visium feature-barcode matrix together with tissue images, spot positions, and scale factors, and generates:

 - spot- and gene-level QC summaries;
-- a filtered and normalised expression matrix;
+- a filtered and normalised AnnData object;
 - 3,000 highly variable genes;
 - PCA, a transcriptomic nearest-neighbour graph, and UMAP;
-- Leiden clusterings across seven resolutions and an automatically selected candidate solution;
+- Leiden clusterings at three representative resolutions followed by learner-guided comparison;
-- ranked marker genes for candidate spatial transcriptional domains;
+- ranked marker genes for candidate spatial transcriptional clusters;
 - Squidpy spatial neighbours, centrality, neighbourhood enrichment, and Moran's I;
-- CellTypist dominant breast cell-type signatures;
+- CellTypist dominant breast cell-type annotations;
-- LIANA candidate ligand-receptor relationships between transcriptional domains; and
+- LIANA candidate ligand-receptor relationships between spatial clusters; and
 - a processed table returned to the SpatialData object.

 > <warning-title>Prospective findings, not experimentally validated targets</warning-title>